 So what happens when a driver with a learner’s permit gets into a car accident?
 Who’s liable?
 Are there special rules that apply specifically to those who carry a learner’s permit?

-Getting Into a Car Accident With a Florida Learner’s Permit
+What Happens if You Get in a Car Accident With Only a Florida Learner’s Permit

 Florida law (Florida Statute 322.1615) establishes that drivers who are at least 15 years of age, have passed the required examinations and have a learner’s permit are allowed to drive a motor vehicle subject to the following: The driver must be accompanied by a licensed driver who is least 21 years of age, and who sits in the front passenger seat.

 In addition, drivers with a learner’s permit are only allowed to drive during daylight hours.
 Three months after obtaining the permit, that curfew is extended to 10:00 PM.

 Two things a parent or guardian should be aware of are (1) terms of when and how a driver with a learner’s permit can drive, and (2) who is liable if the driver is involved in an accident.

 Failing to comply with the terms imposed by Florida Statute 322.1615 can result in civil penalties depending on the violation, such as speeding, infraction of pedestrian regulations, or the number of infractions the driver has previously committed.

 If a driver with a learner’s permit is involved in a car accident, the first thing considered is the driver’s age.

 If the driver is under 18, Florida Statute 322.09 establishes that when the driver applies for a learner’s permit or a driver’s license, a parent or legal guardian is required to sign the application along with the driver.
 If the driver gets into a car accident, the adult who signed the application will be held responsible for the accident.